 The general population is often concerned about their physical wellbeing, often obtaining a physical examination from their local general practitioner on a regular basis.
 Unfortunately, even though people are generally trying to keep their physical wellbeing in check, too little individuals are attending to their mental wellbeing as they are to their physical health.
 There are numerous medical conditions that can affect a patient’s mental health, with depression and anxiety disorders being amongst the most commonly diagnosed mental disorders.

-According to the Anxiety and Depression Association of America, as much as 18.1% of the American population suffers from depression or another anxiety order at any given time, but less than 40% of these individuals are currently obtaining adequate treatment for their condition.
+According to the Anxiety and Depression Association of America, as much as 18.1% of the American population suffers from depression or another anxiety disorder at any given time, but less than 40% of these individuals are currently obtaining adequate treatment for their condition.
 Additionally, millions of people may be living with depression without realizing it; thus going undiagnosed – potentially for numerous years.
-Knowing what symptoms depression causes in essential as this may help a patient diagnose and treat the condition before it causes a significant amount of complications.
+Knowing what symptoms depression causes is essential as this may help a patient diagnose and treat the condition before it causes a significant amount of complications.

 Symptoms Of Depression

 Depression can cause a variety of symptoms to develop, but tends to affect each individual in a different way.
-WebMD explains that depression tends to make a person feel empty and sad, as well as causes them to experience anxious emotions.
+WebMD explains that depression tends to make a person feel empty and sad, as well as causing them to experience anxious emotions.
 People may also feel hopeless and may become irritable relatively quickly.
 Feelings of guilt, worthlessness and being unable to help anyone in a positive manner are also relatively common signs that a person may be suffering from depression.

 Signs that a person may be depressed might also include changes in their sleeping and eating habits, as well as a significant reduction in energy.
 Depression also often causes a person to become less interested in participating in activities they used to participate in, such as sexual intercourse.